History and Community

 Our place in Alamo City history

-SAISD ranks third in student population among the 15 school districts that are entirely or primarily within Bexar County.
-We are the 13th largest of the 1,057 school districts in Texas.
-We encompass 79 square miles and have a total population of 315,714 (2000 U.S. Census).
-Most of the District is within the city limits of San Antonio, but also serves parts of the cities of Olmos Park and Balcones Heights and a small unincorporated area of east Bexar County.
-SAISD is represented by seven School Board members, now elected by place, who have done their 1899 counterparts proud!
-Honors earned for leadership include:
+SAISD ranks third in student population among the 15 Bexar County-area school districts and is the 13th largest of Texas' 1,057 school districts.
+The District encompasses 79 square miles with a total population of 306,943 (2010 U.S. Census).
+Most of SAISD is within San Antonio, but also serves parts of the cities of Olmos Park and Balcones Heights and a small unincorporated area of east Bexar County.Our place in the Alamo City community

 Higher Education – We share the inner-city with most of Bexar County’s colleges and universities, some of which are internationally-recognized.
-They are: Our Lady of the Lake University; St. Mary's University; Trinity University; University of the Incarnate Word; University of Mexico in San Antonio (Universidad Nacional Autonoma de Mexico); the University of Texas at San Antonio’s downtown campus; and the Alamo Community Colleges.
+They are: Our Lady of the Lake University; St. Mary's University; Trinity University; University of the Incarnate Word; University of Mexico in San Antonio (Universidad Nacional Autonoma de Mexico); the University of Texas at San Antonio’s downtown campus; and the Alamo Colleges.

 Fiesta City USA - Each April downtown hosts Fiesta's signature festivities and parades, while June means the multicultural Texas Folklife Festival at the Institute of Texan Cultures.
 Festivals, in fact, are a way of life in San Antonio, whether the observance focuses on our rich heritage, our love of the arts or simply our love of life.

 Come to SAISD and enjoy the best of San Antonio!

 To transform SAISD into a national model urban school district where every child graduates and is educated so that he or she is prepared to be a contributing member of the community.